Skip to main content

 SOUPs

-The classifier expert directly uses the following third-party libraries:
+The classification expert directly uses the following third-party libraries:

 • FastAPI / Uvicorn: Web framework and ASGI server providing the HTTP REST interface.

-• Pydantic: Data validation and settings management via environment variables and typed configuration classes.
+• Pydantic / pydantic-settings: Data validation and settings management via environment variables and typed configuration classes.

 • PyTorch / torchvision: Deep-learning framework for model definition, tensor manipulation, and inference; torchvision provides image transformation utilities (resizing).